By: Greg Robidoux | Last Updated: 2019-03-18 | Comments (5) | Scripts

 Here is the code that does the conversion.

-So after creating the table, loading the data and running the script above these are the results we get when using the data in the Northwind database.
-As you can see we have updated the data based on the our word replacements.
+So after creating the table, loading the data and running the script above these are the results we get when using the sample data.
+As you can see we have updated the data based on the our Word replacements.
 Also, you will notice that we have updated "Sir Rodney's Marmalade" to "King Rodney's Jam".
 The process did the replacement for both "Sir" and for "Marmalade".

 |Sir Rodney's Marmalade||King Rodney's Jam|